malagacj/ToolBox/package_specific/DjangoAuthLdap/README.md

 To set up a small Ldap Server have a look at the [Ldap Guide]

 A simple "django-auth-ldap" project has been provided called [DjangoLdap].
-This project is by no means thought to be deployed in production, it is just to see how django connects to a Ldap Server
+This project is by no means thought to be deployed in production, it is just to see how django connects to a Ldap Server.
+The environment variables are defined in the .env file

 ## OS specific prerequisites
 * [Debian]